agile-leaf/50mm/README.md

 	environment=FIFTYMM_CONFIG_DIR="/home/asadjb/webapps/50mm/config",FIFTYMM_PORT="12536"
 	stdout_logfile=/home/asadjb/logs/user/50mm_stdout.log
 	stderr_logfile=/home/asadjb/logs/user/50mm_stderr.log

+### Setup the 50mm server (docker)
+You may also choose to run 50mm in a docker environment, for the moment you'll have to build your own image with `docker build -t 50mm:latest .`, you  may then run it with `docker run -p <reachable_port>:80 -v /path/to/config/directory:/deploy/config 50mm:latest`.
+Make sure your configuration reflects the domain as it would be seen in your browser.

 ## Upload photos and bask in the glory!
 Once the web app is up and running, you can upload photos to your S3 bucket (inside the folders/prefixes) you have configured for each album.